 Climate Change in Verse

-If you have a concern about Climate Change and a love of poetry then the Pontardawe Arts Centre is the place to be on Friday 8th June (7.30pm) for And This is Global Warming with readings from Elin ap Hywel, Sue Richardson, Dafydd Wyn, Emily Hinshelwood and the winners of Awel Aman Tawe’s Climate Change Poetry Competition.
+If you have a concern about Climate Change and a love of poetry then the Pontardawe Arts Centre was the place to be in early June 2012 for And This is Global Warming with readings from Elin ap Hywel, Sue Richardson, Dafydd Wyn, Emily Hinshelwood and the winners of Awel Aman Tawe’s Climate Change Poetry Competition.

 Sue Richardson was at the Dylan Thomas Birthplace last October for the International Festival of Words.
 She draws on her experiences in some of the colder parts of the world and is passionate about climate change and how it is affecting the world.